hankil2401/2021-1_OSSL_Final_Project_22000436/README.md

 - This project is the combination of many type of converter, from length, to temperature, weight, speed, time.

 <h1>2.
 Why is this project useful?</h1>
-- This project can help people easier and faster to convert the measurement unit just by giving the original value and measurement and the willing measurement.
+- This project can help people easier and faster to convert the measurement unit just by giving the original value and measurement and the willing measurement.<br/>
 - For example, m to km is easy, but if the converting is degree Celsius to degree Fahrenheit, it will need a little bit more complicated equation.
 But with this converter project, everything will be calculated very fast and give out the result in a (few) second.

 <h1>3.
 How to get started, or use this project?</h1>